Leonard Victor Finch

 Birth of Kathleen Olive Finch

 The 2nd child of Arthur James Finch and Lucy Alice Finch nee Herridge.
 Kathleen Olive Finch is born in Alexandria.
+8 September 1918.
 This means that Arthur James Finch has been at one stable address throughout the War.

 Birth of Vera May Finch